insect-biome-atlas/happ/README.md

 pixi run local
 ```

-## Detailed instructions
+## Configuration

-The workflow is configured using the file [config/config.yml](config/config.yml).
-To modify the workflow behaviour simply change settings directly in this file.
+The workflow is configured using the file
+[config/config.yml](config/config.yml).
+To modify the workflow behaviour simply
+change settings directly in this file, or copy it and make your changes in the
+copy.

 The configurable parameters in the config file are explained below.